PrivoxAnon1/privox/docs/_build/html/_sources/home.rst.txt

-Back To Privox
+Privox Website
 **************

 .. toctree::
    :maxdepth: 2

-You are leaving the Privox documentation site and returning the main page of the website.
+Note, you are leaving the Privox documentation site (which is hosted on the ReadTheDocs website) and returning to the main page of the Privox website.
 Click to continue.

 `Privox.io`_